-On the basis of experience and collected data, the Fraternity Executives Association, Incorporated, believes that those systems of rushing are most productive and beneficial which
+On the basis of experience and collected data, Tau Epsilon Phi Fraternity, Inc., believes that those systems of rushing are most productive and beneficial which:

-- exclude the use of alcohol - are "open" without restrictive regulations; - are individual and personal in approach; - are open to all, without registration or charges; - minimize interfraternity and chapter expenses; - emphasize use information; - start at the earliest time and continue throughout the calendar year; - encourage participation of upperclass, transfer and graduate men.
+- exclude the use of alcohol - are "open" without restrictive regulations; - are individual and personal in approach; - are open to all, without registration or charges; - minimize interfraternity and chapter expenses; - emphasize use information; - start at the earliest time and continue throughout the calendar year; - encourage participation of upper-class, transfer and graduate men.

-The Fraternity Executives Association, Incorporated will be pleased to provide advisory services to any Interfraternity organization which wishes to evaluate its current rushing program.
+Tau Epsilon Phi Fraternity will be pleased to provide advisory services to any chapter or colony which wishes to evaluate its current rushing programs.